The students are working with Matte Borgen 6B

 The Ancient Olympic

 The ancient Greeks dedicated the Olympic Games to the god Zeus.
-The original games were held on the plain of Olympia in Peloponnesos, Greece
+The

 The Modern Olympics